Terry Kendall

-Professional career
+Career

 Kendall's first major success was at the 1969 New Zealand PGA Championship at the Mount Maunganai Golf Course.
 He shot a course record 63 (−10) in the second round to take the lead.
 Although he did not break 70 on the weekend, he made a "pressure putt" on the final hole to defeat Bob Charles and John Lister by one.
-In September he was selected to represent New Zealand, together with John Lister, at the World Cup in Singapore.
+In September, he was selected to represent New Zealand, together with John Lister, at the World Cup in Singapore.
 In October, he recorded a high result at the West End Tournament in South Australia.
 At the beginning of the tournament, however, he opened poorly with a 73 (+3).
 The mediocre play continued at the beginning of the second round; Kendall shot a front nine 36 followed by a three-putt on the 10th and then "missed an easy chance for a birdie" at the 11th.
 However, he "provided a sensation" with three consecutive birdies starting at the 12th hole.
 He birdied the 17th as well to finish with a back nine 31 and move into contention.
 He went on to shoot another 67 in the final round to finish solo runner-up, five behind champion Guy Wolstenholme.
 The following week, Kendall played the World Cup in Singapore.
 He and Lister finished 19th among 45 teams.